 Council is keen to ensure ongoing developer support for the provision of local training and employment agreements for all major developments.
 Major development proposals will be required to provide direct provision of employment and training initiatives by the developer together with a financial contribution towards an agreed and established programme with a local partnership.
-Training is for the benefit of the construction industry as a whole, and suitably trained individuals are required for construction services for new development.
+The training is for the benefit of the construction industry as a whole, to mitigate the impact of the predicted skills shortage in the sector and necessary to meeting policy objectives in respect of Social Infrastructure in providing suitably trained individuals required for construction services for new development.

-The training required would be for people living within the administrative boundary of Brighton and Hove, and directly related to the employment needs of the development with the aim to maximise opportunities to develop local skills and business performance and expand employment provision.
+The training provision would be for people living within the administrative boundary of Brighton and Hove, and directly related to the employment needs of the development with the aim to maximise opportunities to develop local skills and business performance and expand employment provision.